 I am pleased to announce the opening of my private exhibit, Pageant of Seasons, at Faulkner Plastic Surgery & Aesthetics in North Bethesda, Maryland.

 Dr. Brent Faulkner and his wife Joanne have opened the walls of their beautiful new office to area artists as a place to display and sell their art.
 Everything in the exhibit except for two pet portraits is for sale.

 Please visit Faulkner Exhibit and Bookplate Gallery for images of this show’s offerings.
-Price list available here.
+Price list available on request.

 My son’s original art from a young age in elementary school became my inspiration for another “li’l birds” project.
 The original is construction paper collage and incidentally, hung over my desk at work for years.
 I often told colleagues that it was a depiction of me behind my desk reacting to a typical day’s work.

 “I’m Only Human” is designed to be art you can touch.
 It’s an interactive piece made from canvas panels, acrylic paint, metal, wood, and magnets.
 Four small canvas panels are meant to be removed from the background and placed in positions favored by the viewer.

 The background was painted on a thin piece of sheet metal and framed in a custom built frame.
 The background was drawn on a larger scale to look like the background in the original.
 The four 6×6-inch canvas panels were painted to resemble the original true to size, except in four separate pieces.

 The canvas panels were mounted on wood (stained to match the frame) and small magnets were attached.